bkase/fast-blog/obligatory-blog-about-blog.md

 ## Frontend Design and Implementation

-The first thing I did was pick [Solarized](http://ethanschoonover.com/solarized) for the color pallete -- I tweaked the background color to be slightly lighter -- and use [Lato](https://www.google.com/fonts/specimen/Lato) for the typeface.
+The first thing I did was pick [Solarized](http://ethanschoonover.com/solarized) for the color palette -- I tweaked the background color to be slightly lighter -- and use [Lato](https://www.google.com/fonts/specimen/Lato) for the typeface.
 In my opinion, Lato looks best with a very light weight, so I went with that as well.
 Additonally, I feel that the default font-size is way too small on many articles I read (requiring zoom), so I like a larger font-size: all Lato content is at least 14pt.
 I picked Solarized and Lato because in my opinion, they are both beautiful.

 My friend, Dillon Grove, helped me design the site in Photoshop.
 He stressed to me the importants of aligning the baseline of sidebar and article text content.
 Even a couple pixels does really make a difference between a website that looks "good" and one that looks off.
 Together we came up with a nice minimal blog design: